-Adobe Capture is currently available in English, Norwegian, Czech, Danish, Dutch, Finnish, French, German, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Swedish, Traditional Chinese, and Turkish.
+Adobe Capture is available in English, Norwegian, Czech, Danish, Dutch, Finnish, French, German, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Swedish, Traditional Chinese, and Turkish.

-- Visit the Adobe Capture forum.
+- Open the Adobe Capture app.

 All you need is your iPhone, iPad, or Android phone and an image to capture and create color themes.

 Colors can be used in Adobe Photoshop, Adobe Illustrator, Adobe InDesign, Adobe After Effects, Adobe Dreamweaver, Adobe Muse, Adobe Animate, Adobe Illustrator Draw, Adobe Photoshop Sketch, and Adobe Comp.

 To use colors in a desktop application, find your color theme in the “Libraries” panel, under the library you saved to in Capture.

 To use colors in a mobile application, choose the Library tab in the color picker, and then navigate to the library you saved to in Capture.